Nikole Brooks Bethea, Children's Author

 After I post answers to the Q & A, I will pass the blog on to Carrie Clickard, Nancy Raines Day, and Catherine L. Osornio who will pick up the tour on July 4.

-G is for Grits: A Southern Alphabet.
+My current book is G is for Grits: A Southern Alphabet.
 It released September 2012.

 2) Where did the idea come from for the book?
 As a